How to change an engine oil filter

 Now you can move on to changing over the oil filter.
 To remove the existing one, place the oil drain pan underneath to catch any stray oil.
 Unscrew the filter and try to keep it upright to avoid excess spillage from inside.
 You can then dispose of the old filter.

-Before screwing on the new filter, make sure to lightly grease the O-ring with clean oil.
+Before screwing on the new filter, make sure to lightly grease the seal with clean oil.
 This helps prevent binding.
 Place the new filter on as recommended by vehicle specifications.

 Once this has been completed and everything is securely in place, you can begin refilling the engine oil.
 Use a funnel to help prevent spillage and fill to the correct specifications.
 This can be found in your owner’s manual.
 Overfilling the oil can be harmful to your engine.